KowalskiAlexander/frontend-nanodegree-arcade-game/README.md

 Movement and Controls: Users move the hero character by using the main up/down/right/left arrow keys on their keyboards.

+How to run the game: Players only need to clone the repo and open the index.html and then enjoy the game.

 ***
 Referred resources: